Vkerubo/The-Foodie-Library-app/README.md

-# THE FOODIE LIBRARY APP
+# The NutriCook Library app

 This is a simple recipe search engine that uses the Edamam Recipe Search API to find recipes based on specific ingredients and health preferences.